Risk and scientific socialism

-One of the things I find so fascinating by the financial system is that so many of the people who work in it proclaim a belief in free markets — many indeed see themselves as libertarians — while going about their business in a very socialistic way, without any irony.
-I could discuss bailouts, but not today.
+One of the things that fascinates me about the banking system is that so many of the individuals who work in it profess to believe in free markets — indeed, many view themselves as libertarians — while going about their business in a very socialistic manner, with no irony.
+I could talk about bailouts, but not today.

-We don't hear much of scientific socialism any more, but it used to be quite a common concept — a scientific roadmap for how to avoid all the worst aspects of capitalism.
+We don't hear much about scientific socialism these days, but it used to be a fairly widespread concept: a scientific blueprint for avoiding all of capitalism's worst characteristics.

-Scientific socialism was a concept proposed by Friedrich Engels in 1880 in his book Socialism: Utopian and Scientific, that described Karl Marx's political, economic and social approach as scientific socialism.
-In other words, the understanding of political, social, and economic phenomenon through the use of scientific methods, to anticipate potential future outcomes and developments.
+Friedrich Engels created the term "scientific socialism" in his book Socialism: Utopian and Scientific in 1880, describing Karl Marx's political, economic, and social approach as "scientific socialism."
+In other words, the study of political, social, and economic phenomena using scientific methodologies to predict likely future results and developments.

-Scientific socialism implied the creation of testable theories based on empirical observations; when the reality did not happen as predicted by the theory, ad hoc assumptions were added to the initial theory to ensure it fitted the actual facts.
+Scientific socialism entails the development of testable hypotheses based on empirical observations; when reality does not follow the theory's predictions, ad hoc assumptions are added to the initial theory to ensure it fits the actual facts.

-Karl Popper, in his 1945 book The Open Society and Its Enemies, described scientific socialism as a "pseudoscience".
+Karl Popper argued that scientific socialism is "pseudoscientific" in his 1945 book The Open Society and Its Enemies.

-Popper argues that science is founded on testable theories based on empirical observations, where theories are then changed or refuted based on actual outcomes.
-Since one cannot test the claims of scientific socialism — they cannot be falsified — it is pseudoscientific.
+Popper contends that science is founded on testable hypotheses based on empirical observations, and that hypotheses are then altered or refuted based on actual outcomes.
+Because scientific socialism's assertions cannot be tested; they cannot be falsified; it is pseudoscientific.

-So what does that have to do with the management of financial risk?
+So, what does this have to do with financial risk management?

-The way we measure risk is by what I have called the riskometer.
-It is a device that allows the operator to plunge it into the bowels of the City of London and out pops a measurement of risk.
+We quantify risk using what I term a riskometer.
+It is a device that allows the operator to plunge it into the City of London's guts and extract a risk measurement.

-For the technically minded, it combines a concept of risk (like Value-at-Risk), a probability (e.g. 99% daily) and a measurement technique (e.g. GARCH).
+For the technically minded, it combines a risk concept (such as Value-at-Risk), a probability (such as 99% daily), and a measuring approach (such as GARCH).

-But, but doesn't present itself as such.
-No, it is an objective and scientific way to measure risk, and by using it, we move away from subjectivity, incompetence and even corruption.
+However, it does not appear to be so.
+No, it is ostensibly an objective and scientific method of risk assessment, and by employing it, we move away from subjectivity, incompetence, and even corruption.

 I can now hear the objections, like backtesting, but the answer is no, it does not solve the problem.

-The fundamental problem is that no measurement of risk can be fully verified because risk is a latent process.
-All we can do is to validate and output from a model to an assumption about what is important.
+The basic issue is that no risk measurement can be fully validated because risk is a latent process.
+All we can do is validate model output against an assumption about what is important.

-And, we can create an infinite number of statements about what is important, most of whom are mutually inconsistent.
+And we may make an infinite number of statements about what is important, most of which are contradictory.

-In the language of Karl Popper, we can't falsify a risk forecast, and consequently, it is not scientific.
+We cannot falsify a risk forecast, according to Karl Popper, and hence it is not scientific.